AnuGill/TicTacToe/README.md

 # TicTacToe
-A Tic-Tac-Toe game with MVC design pattern
+A Tic-Tac-Toe game with MVC design pattern using JSP and Servlets technology